-Rol San is a great spot to enjoy authentic dim sum in Toronto.
-This reasonable restaurant is located in Toronto’s thriving Chinatown neighborhood.
+Rol San is a great spot to enjoy a dim sum meal in Toronto.
+This reasonable Chinese restaurant is located in Toronto’s thriving Chinatown neighborhood.

 Toronto locals are fiercely proud of their city and food culture.